satansdeer/satansdeer.github.com/content/legacy-posts/javascript-let-const-var/index.md

 In my code I prefer to use `const` whenever possible.
 This allows me to signalize to myself and other developers that certain variable is not meant to change.

-I don't use `for` loops often, when I work with arrays I prefer to use `map`.
+I don't use `for` loops , when I work with arrays I prefer to use `map`.
 But when I do - I use `let`.

 So my recommendation is to never use `var` and prefer `const` and `let` instead, as they provide more context to develope and act more predictably.